user1342/LLM-itM/README.md

 # LLM-itM

 A lightweight proxy server that sits between your applications and LLM APIs (Ollama, OpenAI, etc.), providing configurable request/response processing modules and a web-based configuration interface.

-## Purpose

-This tool allows you to:
-- Add custom processing to LLM requests/responses (logging, content filtering, etc.)
-- Switch between different LLM providers without changing your application code
-- Configure and monitor LLM interactions through a web interface
-- Maintain OpenAI API compatibility while adding custom functionality
+Customisable via a port 80 settings page.

 ## Installation & Setup